TanvirAnjumApurbo/bb_quizapp/README.md

-# Quiz Application
+# 🧠 Brainy Bean Quiz Application

-This is a web-based Quiz Application built with Django for the backend and Bootstrap for the frontend.
+Welcome to the **Brainy Bean Quiz Application**!
+This is a web-based quiz platform built with Django for the backend and Bootstrap for the frontend.
 The application allows users to take quizzes, view scores, and compare their performance through a leaderboard.
 It also includes an admin panel for quiz and user management.

-## Features
+## 📂 Project Structure

+The project is organized into the following key sections:

 ### User Panel
 - Secure registration and login functionality.